THE EXPLORERS’ WATCH

 PERPETUAL CALIBRE 3285

 The Explorer II is equipped with calibre 3285, a self-winding mechanical movement entirely developed and manufactured by Rolex.
 A consummate demonstration of technology, this movement carries a number of patents.
-It offers outstanding performance in terms of precision, power reserve, resistance to shocks and magnetic fields, convenience and reliability.
+It offers outstanding performance in terms of precision, power reserve, resistance to shocks, convenience and reliability.

 The oscillator of calibre 3285 has a large balance wheel with variable inertia regulated extremely precisely via gold Microstella nuts.
 It is held firmly in place by a height-adjustable traversing bridge enabling very stable positioning to increase shock resistance.
-The oscillator is also fitted on high-performance Paraflex shock absorbers, designed and patented by Rolex.
+The oscillator is also fitted on patented high-performance Paraflex shock absorbers, designed by Rolex.

 Calibre 3285 is fitted with a self-winding module featuring a Perpetual rotor, which ensures continuous winding of the mainspring by harnessing the movements of the wrist to provide constant energy.
 From 2023, its oscillating weight is fitted with an optimized ball bearing.
 Thanks to its barrel architecture and the escapement’s superior efficiency, the power reserve of this movement extends to approximately 70 hours.

 The Explorer II’s movement will be seen only by certified Rolex watchmakers, yet it is beautifully finished and decorated in keeping with the brand’s uncompromising quality standards.